Earth's Magnetic Field

 The Geomagnetic Field

-Earth's Magnetic Field The Earth’s magnetic field, or geomagnetic field, is most familiar to people as the force that causes a compass needle to point north.
+The Earth’s magnetic field, or geomagnetic field, is most familiar to people as the force that causes a compass needle to point north.
 The Earth is a giant magnet, with north and south poles.
 If we walk in the north direction indicated by the compass, we walk toward the magnetic north pole.
 This magnetic north pole is not the same as true north.
 There’s an error, known as declination, which varies at different locations and over long periods of time.

 Magnetoreception

-I’m going to introduce you to a term that is probably new to most of you.
+I’m going to introduce a term that is probably new to most of you.
 This term is magnetoreception.
 Tyson Platt defined magnetoreception as “an ability to detect magnetic fields and behave based on that information.”
 The second part of the definition is critical in distinguishing magnetoreception from more general effects of magnetic fields.
 For an animal to have magnetoreception, it must act differently based on the information in the magnetic field.
 This different behavior consists of orientation and navigation.
 Based on magnetic information, animals acquire a sense of their position relative to a goal.
 Based on their knowledge of their position, they then set a course toward that goal, using an internal compass and/or GPS.

 Compass and GPS